 Part 2.
 Make effective passages

-[bctt tweet=”You don’t want to lose your reader on the first sentence. ” username=”StordarLearn”] People rarely read-in these days, they mostly scan, and your main task is to grasp their attention.
+People rarely read long texts carefully these days, they mostly scan, and your main task is to grasp their attention.
 For this, you need to be so strong in your idea organisation.
-Here how you make them read further.
+Here, how you make them read further.

 Your first sentence is what matters the most.
 Start strong.
 Formulate your idea in the first sentence.
 It’s your key sentence, and the chances are people will only have a look at it when scanning.
 So, don’t make long introductions, don’t create the context for the idea – start with the idea!
 You will illustrate it with examples or context in the next sentences in your passages.
 Many people do it the other way around, and it is not correct.
 They start too long, get lost in the context, and people just don’t read this.

 Only use one passage for one idea.
 If you move on to the next thought, start a new passage.